 EAST 4TH STREET

-EAST 4TH STREET, first known as Sheriff Street originally ran from EUCLID AVENUE down to Eagle Avenue and has been central to the local economy of Cleveland for over 150 years.
+EAST 4TH STREET (known as Sheriff St. until 1905) originally ran from EUCLID AVE. to Eagle Ave.
+The narrow artery has been central to the local economy of Cleveland for more than 150 years.

-Concurrent with the development, Bob Zimmer began displaying NEGRO LEAGUE BASEBALL artifacts in his family’s jewelry store on East 4th Street in 1997.
+East 4th’s renaissance began in the 1990s, more or less concurrent with completion of the Gateway complex which, by 1994 was drawing huge crowds to the area.
+Concurrent with the development, Bob Zimmer began displaying NEGRO LEAGUE BASEBALL artifacts in his family’s East 4th jewelry store in 1997.
 What was to be a one-time exhibit became so popular with baseball fans that in a short time the exhibition became its own museum.
 After the renovation of LEAGUE PARK in 2014, the exhibit moved there and became part of the Baseball Heritage Museum.

 John Elrod